techcolly/logisim_computer/README.md

 - Memory-mapped I/O
 - User/Kernel Mode & Privilege Seperation (including `syscall`/`sysret`)

 On the software side, this project includes a small monolithic kernel and a terminal program.
-This project also includes a CTF-style challenge, where one may attempt to display the flag string in the terminal.
+This project also includes a CTF-style challenge, where one may attempt to display the flag string (at `0x060`) in the terminal.

 For more information see the [documents folder](/docs), as everything is **extensively** documented there.